radiantlogic-v8/documentation-eoc/documentation/admin/integrations/manage-integrations.md

 ## Next steps

 You should now have an understanding of the steps to add integrations to receive Environment Operations Center alerts in external channels.
-To learn how to create alerts to send to the configured channels, see the [alert management](../alert-management/alert-management-overview.md) guide.
+To learn how to create alerts to send to the configured channels, see: [alert management](../environments/environment-details/alert-management-overview)